On Parametric Linear System Solving: Triangular Smith forms and degree bounds

 \end{definition}

-There is always a column transform (unimodular matrix $\mat{R}$ applied from the right) such that $\mat{A}\mat{R}$ is nice.
-The following fact, proven in~\cite{Dave1987} shows that a random transform over $F$ suffices with high probability.
+There is always a column transform (unimodular matrix $\mat{R}$ applied from the right) such that $\mat{A}\mat{R}$ is well-tempered.
+The following fact, proven by \cite{KalKri87} shows that a random transform over $\F$ suffices with high probability.